 However, the first Māori to be elected to a General Seat was James Carroll, elected to the General Seat of Waiapu in 1893.
 Carroll held this seat until 1919, serving his East Coast constituents – Māori and Pākehā – for over 25 years.

 James Carroll’s subsequent career as Parliamentarian was outstanding, especially his tenure as Native Minister from 1899 to 1912, when the Liberals went out of office.
 One of Carroll’s protégé’s, Apirana Ngata, would go on to great things, and generally eclipse our memories of James Carroll and his many achievements.

 However, he remains a much revered figure in Māori and Pākeha political circles.
-(Danny is currently writing a political biography of James Carroll, due to be published in early 2018).
-Thereafter, despite the considerable inherent challenges, Māori have occupied General Seats with enormous success.
+Thereafter, despite the considerable inherent challenges, Māori have occupied General Seats with considerable success.